hashicorp/consul/website/source/docs/agent/config-entries/service-router.html.md

 ## ACLs

-Discovery chain configuration entries may be protected by [ACLs](https://learn.hashicorp.com/consul/security-networking/production-acls).
+Configuration entries may be protected by [ACLs](https://learn.hashicorp.com/consul/security-networking/production-acls).

 Reading a `service-router` config entry requires `service:read` on itself.